National Directorate

 In addition to gathering and analyzing

-intelligence, the NDS also has paramilitary units to conduct tactical
+intelligence, the NDS also had paramilitary units to conduct tactical

 operations.
-It has established local community defense units called 'local
+It has also established local community defense units called 'local

 uprisings' and secretive units such as